ACricketToFillTheSilence/acrickettofillthesilence.github.io/pa-ds-ai-avm.md

 This preparation includes the following steps:

 1. **Assess quality**: The data must be up-to-date and include all necessary fields.
 In the case of property appraisal, necessary fields could be sale price, lot size, number of bedrooms, and any other property characteristics.
-1. **Review relationships**: The C3 AI Property Appraisal team might explore the correlations between your data and the result.
+1. **Review relationships**: The Property Appraisal team might explore the correlations between your data and the result.
 For example, a data scientist would ask how square footage or location influence a property's sale price.
 1. **Transform data**: The data must be uniform before a model can use it.
-For example, if one data source refers to the sale price as "sales price" and another refers to it as "sales value," C3 AI Property Appraisal combines both fields into one field with a consistent name.
+For example, if one data source refers to the sale price as "sales price" and another refers to it as "sales value," Property Appraisal combines both fields into one field with a consistent name.

 ### Train a model

 To teach the model to accurately predict the value of a property, you start with a set of **training data**.
 Training data is a set of items labeled with the correct outcome.
-For the C3 AI Property Appraisal AI AVM, the training data is a subset of the prepared data.
+For the Property Appraisal AI AVM, the training data is a subset of the prepared data.

 During training, the model establishes a relationship between the sale price and the following: